f3d-app/lfs-data-cache-action/README.md

 A producer/consumer github action to cache and recover LFS data.

-Its main use is to avoid cloning LFS data in CI to avoid haing to pay for LFS bandwidth because of CI needs.
+Its main use is to avoid cloning LFS data in CI to avoid having to pay for LFS bandwidth because of CI needs.

-It needs cmake to be available on the host.
+It expects cmake to be available on the host.

-The action can be used as a consumer or a producer, and needs a SHA to recover LFS data with.
+The action can be used as a consumer or a producer, and must provide the repository containing the LFS data to recover from.

+It is possible to provide a specific SHA to produce.
+If not provided, the last commit modyfing the LFS file will be produced.

 Is has the following inputs:

- - `type`: should be `producer` or `consumer`, default producer
+ - `type`: should be `producer` or `consumer`, default to `producer`
- - `repository`: the git repository to recover LFS data from, required
+ - `repository`: the git repository to produce LFS data from, default: ${{ github.repository }}
- - `lfs_sha`: The git sha to recover LFS data from, required
+ - `lfs_sha`: The git sha to recover LFS data from, optional
- - `cache_index`: An index used in the cache name, default is 0
+ - `cache_postfix`: An postfix added to the cache name, to support multiple caches, default to `cache`
  - `target_directory`: A target directory to copy LFS data to

 ## Logic